 This Policy aims at outlining the most important aspects for the University community to note and comply in order to derive the most benefits from mobile apps.
 It should be noted that this Policy intends to encourage, rather than stifle, more innovative uses of mobile apps by addressing perceived concerns.

 Since mobile apps need to be made available (aka published) on the mobile app stores for actual adoption by end users, this Policy focuses on mobile apps intended for the two most common mobile app stores nowadays: namely the iOS App Store and the Android Google Play.

 Mobile apps, like any software, are prone to contain software errors, vulnerabilities or inaccurate data.
-The owner or sponsor of a mobile app plays an important role as the focal point of the ongoing support of the app, and is responsible for ensuring the app does comply with the relevant University policies in the entire lifespan of the mobile app.
+The owner of a mobile app plays an important role as the focal point of the ongoing support of the app, and is responsible for ensuring the app does comply with the relevant University policies in the entire lifespan of the mobile app.

 A typical mobile app would consist of the following stages in its lifecycle.
 The major tasks involved in different stages are summarized below.

 The owners (together with the nominated administrative contact and technical contact persons) of the mobile apps are responsible for ensuring their apps are compliant with the University Policies during the entire lifecycle.